 This network resilience provider is utilised by our hosting platform.
 Only functional cookies are used in order to detect malicious visitors to our site and minimise blocking of legitimate users.
 It may be placed on the devices of our users to identify individual clients behind a shared IP address and apply security settings on a per-client basis.
 It is necessary for supporting Cloudflare’s security features.

 Matomo, formerly known as Piwik, is a web analytics software platform.
 It provides detailed reports on our website and its visitors, including the search engines and keywords they used, the language they speak, which pages they like, the files they download, and similar metrics.

 Processing your personal data for web analytics, such as cookies, helps us to identify what is working and what is not on our website.
 For example, it helps us identify if the way we are communicating is engaging or not, and how we can organise the structure of the website better.
 By processing your personal data, you can benefit from an improved website.
 Without the data, we would not be able to provide you the service we are currently offering to you.
 Unlike other analytics providers, we retain full ownership of the data gathered via Matomo, meaning your data will be used only to improve the user experience on our website and help you find the information you are looking for.

 We use HubSpot, a service of HubSpot, Inc. on our website for analytical purposes.

 HubSpot is an online marketing software.
-We use it for our email marketing (newsletter and automated mailings, e.g. for providing downloads), social media publishing and analysis, reporting, contact management (CRM), landing pages and contact forms.
+We use it for our email marketing (newsletter and automated mailings, e.g. for providing downloads), social media publishing and analysis, reporting, contact management (CRM), landing pages, Live chat and contact forms.